juniorgasparotto/SysCommand/documentation/en.md

 Error handling is generated automatically by the system and are categorized as follows:

-* Errors in parse process: Are errors that occur in the process of parse and sub-categorizados are as follows:
+* Errors in parse process: Are errors that occur in the parse and process are sub categorised as follows:
   * `ArgumentParsedState.ArgumentAlreadyBeenSet`: Indicates that an argument this duplicate on the same input.
   * `ArgumentParsedState.ArgumentNotExistsByName`: Indicates that a named argument does not exist.
   * `ArgumentParsedState.ArgumentNotExistsByValue`: Indicates that a positional argument does not exist